 The Eagle Has Landed by Jack Higgins - Michael Caine as Steiner

-The Eagle Has Landed was filmed in 1976, directed by John Sturges and starring Michael Caine as Steiner, Donald Sutherland as Devlin, Robert Duvall as Radl and Jenny Agutter as Molly.
+The Eagle Has Landed was filmed in 1976, directed by John Sturges and starring Michael Caine as Steiner, Donald Sutherland as Devlin, Robert Duvall as Colonel Radl and Jenny Agutter as Molly.

 The movie didn’t work for me.